AdobeDocs/experience-manager-65.de-DE/help/assets/link-sharing.md

    >[!NOTE]
    >
-   >If you want to share links from your Experience Manager Author instance to external entities, ensure that you only expose the following URLs (which are used for link sharing) for `GET` requests only.
+   >If you want to share links from your Experience Manager Author deployment to external entities, ensure that you only expose the following URLs (which are used for link sharing) for `GET` requests only.
 Sperren Sie andere URLs, um die Sicherheit von Experience Manager Author zu gewährleisten.
    >
    >* http://[aem_server]:[port]/linkshare.html
    >* http://[aem_server]:[port]/linksharepreview.html